ArquiSoft-Grupo-2B/documentation/prototype3/README.md

 ### Scenario 4 – Service Degradation or Denial Due to Excessive Traffic

-* **Source:** Attacker or automated botnet attempting to degrade the system’s availability.
+* **Source:** Attacker or automated bot attempting to degrade the system’s availability.
 * **Stimulus:** Sending an excessive volume of requests to the frontend in order to saturate its processing capacity.
 * **Artifact:** The runpath-web-frontend component and its public entry point.
 * **Enviroment:** Normal operation under high request traffic.